 How Rhinoplasty Is Performed

-The rhinoplasty procedure begins with the application of either local or general anesthesia.
-This decision, like many associated with plastic surgery, is made before the procedure during a discussion between the patient and the plastic surgeon.
+The rhinoplasty procedure begins with the application of either general anesthesia or local anesthesia with sedation.
+This decision, like many associated with plastic surgery, is made before the procedure during the consultation between the patient and the plastic surgeon.

 A splint may be applied to help retain the new shape of the nose during recovery.
 A stent may also be inserted into the nasal cavity to allow for better airflow, since swelling and blockages can occur as a result of surgery.